mucommander/mucommander/README.md

 ./gradlew clean run
 ```

+**How to Debug**
+Debugging is a bit more tricky due to the use of an OSGI container.
+One way of doing that is by extending the launcher script (either run.bat or run.sh, depending on your operating system) with, e.g., `-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=1044`, and then debug the application from an IDE as a remote application on host `localhost` and port `1044`.

 **Packaging**
 The different distributions of muCommander are based on a shadow-jar, standalone jar that contains all the required dependencies and filter their unneeded parts.
 The creation of the shadow-jar is done by the following command:
 ```